-Patagonia is a geographical region at the southern end of South America and belongs to two countries, Argentina and Chile with the incredible Andes Mountains separating them.
+Patagonia is a geographical region at the southern end of South America and belongs to two countries, Argentina and Chile with the incredible Andes Mountain range separating them.

-We spent 90 days exploring the national parks of this wonderful region on our first visit to the area.
+We spent 90 days exploring the route of parks of Patagonia and world heritage sites in this wonderful part of Latin America.
 Patagonia is a dream destination if you love the outdoors with plenty to offer adrenaline junkies.
-Go paddling through fjords, white-water rafting, climb spectacular granite walls, explore the world famous glaciers (or go off the beaten track), go fishing, horseback riding or camping in the mountains.
+Go paddling through fjords, white-water rafting, climb spectacular granite walls, explore the world-famous glaciers (or go off the beaten track), go fishing, horseback riding, or camping in the mountains.
 For us exploring the national parks in Patagonia was all about hiking.
-The region offers an unparalleled array of hiking trails, there are countless scenic day hikes in Patagonia as well as challenging multi day hiking adventures.
+The region offers an unparalleled array of hiking trails, there are countless scenic day hikes in Patagonia as well as challenging multi-day hiking adventures.

 Getting to Patagonia and exploring the area can be challenging because it is remote with little facilities.
-Travel around here by a combination of flights, buses, ferries and we did hitchhike the entire Carretera Austral (Chile’s Route 7) for a month!
+Travel around here by a combination of flights, buses, and ferries and we hitchhiked the entire Carretera Austral (Chile’s Route 7) for a month!

-The national parks of South America’s most southern region is still truly pristine.
-This area is made unique by the wide variety of landscapes and unique wildlife that can be found nowhere else on earth.
-With national parks encompassing stunning glaciers, massive Andean peaks, crystal clear alpine lakes, semi-arid tundra this unspoilt area is a nature lovers paradise.
+The national parks of South America’s most southern region are still truly pristine.
+This area is made unique by the wide variety of landscapes and unique wildlife that can be found nowhere else on Earth.
+With national parks encompassing stunning glaciers, massive Andean peaks, crystal clear alpine lakes, and semi-arid tundra this unspoilt area is a nature lovers paradise.

 The logistics of visiting Patagonia is already quite complicated and making it to the ‘off the beaten track’ areas is only for hardcore adventurers.
-Many travelers to Patagonia visit the three most famous national parks: Torres del Paine (W-trek), Los Glaciares (Perito Moreno glacier) and Tierra del Fuego (Ushuaia).
-With good infrastructure they are not too difficult to reach and explore.
+Many travelers include in their Patagonia itinerary the three most famous national parks: Torres del Paine (W-trek), Los Glaciares (Perito Moreno glacier), and Tierra del Fuego (Ushuaia).
+With good infrastructure, they are not too difficult to reach and explore.

-In this post I will discuss our favorite national parks in Patagonia and logistics to visit them.
+In this post, I will discuss our favorite national parks in Patagonia and the logistics of visiting them.

 We spent two months hiking and camping in Patagonia during that time we had all kinds of weather; from hot sunny days to hail and storm wind.
 See our complete packing list for camping and trekking in Patagonia.